-Once you’ve decided to sell your home, you must take a look at it through the eyes of a prospective buyer.
+Once you’ve decided on selling your home, you must take a look at it through the eyes of a prospective buyer.
 Doing so, however, may not be pretty.
 Maybe the surfaces and fixtures are hopelessly outdated, or maybe there are too many minor repairs to count.
 And that’s before a buyer sees the results of a home inspection.

-If you need to sell your home fast, or are financially or physically unable to take on any house projects before you sell, the best strategy may be to list your home for sale “as-is.”
-To sell a home as-is means that you are selling the property in its current state, with an understanding that no repairs will be made.
+If you are thinking of selling your home fast, or are financially or physically unable to take on any house projects before you sell, the best strategy may be selling a house as-is.
+The main idea behind selling a house as is lies in selling the property in its current state, with an understanding that no repairs will be made.
 In this case, what the buyer sees is what they get.
-An inherited home from a relative who has not keep up the property, or a home without much of a loan to pay off – these are ideal candidates for an “as-is” sale, since there is less need financially to get top dollar for the house.
+An inherited home from a relative who has not keep up the property, or a home without much of a loan to pay off – these are ideal candidates for selling a house as is, since there is less need financially to get top dollar for the house.

 Technically, all homes are being offered “as-is” to a certain extent.
 A seller is under no obligation to make repairs discovered during the escrow period.
-By listing a home as-is, however, the seller is setting the expectation that they do not intend to make any repairs or provide a credit in the event the home inspection discovers a problem.
+By selling a home as is, however, the seller is setting the expectation that they do not intend to make any repairs or provide a credit in the event the home inspection discovers a problem.

-Whether you’re a seller considering listing as-is or a buyer who just saw this term on a counter-offer, understanding what it means for a home to sell as-is will help you make the right decision.
+Whether you’re a seller considering selling your home as is or a buyer who just saw this term on a counter-offer, understanding what it means for a home to sell as-is will help you make the right decision.
 Here are five tips for selling your home “as-is”

 Unfortunately, “as-is” homes do carry a stigma.
 Many buyers will skip straight over the house, assuming that it will need too much work, or because they need a place that’s move-in ready for their families.
 Your home may simply not get as much attention, particularly if you aren’t in an area with particularly high housing costs where there’s plenty of other available homes at a competitive price point.